 We saw him run off down the street and around the corner.

-Although shaken up, she was fine and there was nothing to do but walk the remaining 20 feet to the hostel.
+Although shaken up, she was fine.
+There was nothing to do but walk the remaining 20 feet to the hostel.
 We later found out that the corner was particularly bad for this as it’s next to the black market.
 A lot of people get robbed in Quito Ecuador – it’s common but preventable if you know how to ward off thieves.

 The good news was that if we wanted to we could probably go buy it back.
-But her camera was 5 years old and she had only taken 3 photos that day so we just cut our losses.
+But her camera was 5 years old.
+She had only taken 3 photos that day so we just cut our losses.